 Top Tip: Volunteering as a student helper can allow you to gain access to many events where the design conversation is happening.
 And where the happening people are.
 And also me.

 Research, research, research: Know the company you’re applying for inside out, what have they been designing lately?
 What do you like about the experience?
 Can you say something or ask something interesting about it?
 No detail is too small.
 It should be no surprise that candidates with little knowledge of the company they are applying to don’t get very far.
 I’ll be asking questions...

-Despite these five listy things I’ve laboured over for you, a lot of being hired in your first role, or any role come to that, comes down to a matter of like and dislike.
+Despite these very listy things I’ve laboured over for you, a lot of being hired in your first role, or any role come to that, comes down to a matter of like and dislike.
 Don’t feel disheartened if you don’t hit it off with everyone who interviews you.
 Not everyone will like you for you and that’s okay.
 Equally, don’t feel obliged to accept every opportunity that comes your way if you aren’t comfortable.
 Being hired is as much about you as it is about your prospective employer: neither party should take the plunge unless you’re all feeling positive.